-You may be considering personal storage for a number of reasons, whether you’re remodeling your home, downsizing, or moving to a smaller home.
+You may be considering personal storage for a number of reasons, whether you’re remodeling your home or moving to a smaller home.
 Whatever the reason, it’s important to take the necessary care precautions when storing your furniture and belongings to help you avoid issues like mold, scratches or damage.
-Because the last thing you want is for your furniture to come out different than when it was put in!
+Here’s how.

 Clean Before Storing Furniture

 No matter what you’re storing, it’s a good idea to give your items a thorough cleaning.
 Use the appropriate cleaner for the right material, whether it’s wood, glass or metal.
 Wipe your furniture and items down with a clean cloth, and then make sure your items are dried in a well-ventilated area before you move them into storage.
 You want to make sure that all items you enter in don’t have any moisture trapped anywhere, as this can give rise to mold.